 Rather than using glass purely for functional purposes on board - to fabricate the essential windows, doors and windscreens – trends are moving towards daring glass superstructures, providing a new perspective of yachting, from the interior out.

-More than simply part of the superstructure, yacht glass is a popular material with yacht designers and owners alike for its ability to seamlessly connect interior spaces with the world outside as a portal rather than a boundary, letting the surroundings and natural light flood in.
+More than simply part of the superstructure, yacht glass is a popular material with yacht designers and owners alike for its ability to seamlessly connect interior spaces with the world outside as a portal rather than a boundary.

-He continued, “One of the drawbacks of these larger glass structures comes from the glass itself becoming more and more part of the structure of the yacht.
+Mike Dellar from YES Yacht Engineering Solutions said, “The trend is going towards more angular yacht design and as a result the glass structures, although bigger, are less curved than seen in the past.”
+He continued, “[Although] one of the drawbacks of these larger glass structures comes from the glass itself becoming more and more part of the structure of the yacht.
 These glass structures are exposed to torsional forces as the yacht flexes and twists at sea; the bed of polymer that holds them in should isolate the glass from these forces to a degree, however delamination could occur, or cracking if the glass is under strain.”

 The popularity of glass, due to its flexibility and aesthetic appeal, has encouraged continued growth in the glass industry, with ongoing research and development facilitating innovation in the industry.
 It is these developments that have given superyacht architects the opportunity to explore almost unlimited design options, whilst still meeting the practical and regulatory requirements enforced upon them.

 Modern glass-shaping technologies, such as sag and press bending, allow for flat glass to be curved and manipulated in order to create some beautiful designs, matching the curvature of the structure of the yacht and fitting to the most awkward spaces on board, or defying it completely to create something unique.

 Glass panes are strengthened and treated to fit the specifications of a yacht, with methods such as chemical toughening, thermal toughening and laminating employed.